Skip to main content

 Choose conversational flow settings that align with your application’s purpose:

-• Speed-critical applications: Use low turn-taking patience
+• Speed-critical applications: Use low turn-taking patience and high interruptibility

 • Thoughtful conversations: Use high turn-taking patience

-• Important information delivery: Use high turn commitment and low interruptibility
+• Important information delivery: Use low interruptibility

-• User-controlled interactions: Use low turn commitment and high interruptibility
+• User-controlled interactions: Use high interruptibility

 Consider Cultural Context